Recycling and Refuse - Bulk item collection will resume may 4th

 Recycling is unlimited each week.
 Blue recycle bins may be picked up in the Township Administration Office, 98 S Enola Dr. There is no charge for recycle bins.
 For additional recycling information please see "Recycle These Items".
 Recycle bins that are contaminated with non-recyclable materials will not be collected.
 Styrofoam materials, plastic bags, aluminum foil, broken glass, light bulbs, shredded paper are not recyclable through Penn Waste and should not be placed in your recycle bin.
 WHEN IN DOUBT → THROW IT OUT

-Yard Waste Collection - temporarily suspended
+Yard Waste Collection - will resume on saturday, may 2nd

 Penn Waste will collect yard waste at your curb the 1st Saturday of each month from April through October.
 Please click the 2019 Collection Calendar to view the schedule.
 Yard waste includes tree trimmings, shrubbery and any other organic landscape vegetation, except grass clippings and tree stumps.
 Fruits, vegetables, dirt and stones will not be collected.
 Yard waste must be in a biodegradable bag.
 Yard waste in plastic bags will not be collected.
 For more information, call Penn Waste at 1-866-575-8720.